-Benefits Southwestern Iowa Offices in Atlantic & Council Bluffs
+Benefits Southeastern Iowa Offices in Burlington, Keokuk & Oskaloosa

 “The infusion of federal funds will allow the department to assist Iowans in an expedited fashion and assist with reducing wait times,” indicated Iowa Workforce Development Director, Elisabeth Buck.
 “Iowans will feel the benefit of the federal funds throughout the unemployment system.”

-The IWD offices in Atlantic and Council Bluffs will both increase the size of their staff to assist Iowans in need.
-This increase will move the Atlantic office from a one to a two person office, providing a better system for serving customers.
+The IWD offices in Burlington, Keokuk and Oskaloosa will all increase the size of their staff to assist Iowans in need.
+This increase will move the Oskaloosa office from a one to a two person office, providing a better system for serving customers.

 The $3 million in federal contingency funds is separate from the recently passed American Recovery and Reinvestment Act which has also provided millions of dollars to the state to infuse economic recovery efforts throughout the state.

 Unemployment insurance benefits provide an economic safety net to unemployed Iowans and their community.
 Over $272 million dollars in benefits were paid out to Iowans during the first quarter of 2009.